Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Palantir’s revenue primarily comes from the sale of licences for its software products and the provision of related services.
 The main revenue streams are listed below:

-• Licence fees: companies and government agencies purchase licences to use Palantir platforms (Gotham, Foundry)
+• Licence fees: companies and government agencies purchase licences to use Palantir platforms (Gotham, Foundry).

-• Government contracts: a significant share of revenue is derived from agreements with government agencies, which use the purchased technologies for data analysis in security, intelligence, and other governmental domains
+• Government contracts: a significant share of revenue is derived from agreements with government agencies, which use the purchased technologies for data analysis in security, intelligence, and other governmental domains.

-• Corporate sector: in recent years, the company has been actively expanding its presence in the commercial market, where it offers its analytical solutions to large corporations to optimise their business processes, manage risks, and process statistical data
+• Corporate sector: in recent years, the company has been actively expanding its presence in the commercial market, where it offers its analytical solutions to large corporations to optimise their business processes, manage risks, and process statistical data.

 As a result, Palantir’s total revenue is generated through a combination of licensed software sales, subscriptions, professional services, and long-term contracts with government and private clients.

-Palantir Technologies Inc. Q3 2024 report
+Palantir Technologies Inc. Q3 2024 results

 Palantir Technologies released its Q3 2024 data on 4 November 2024.
 The key report highlights are outlined below: